ianrose/resources/README.md

 - [Mapshaper](http://mapshaper.org/): Tools for editing Shapefile, GeoJSON and TopoJSON files
 - [Datamaps.co](https://datamaps.co/): A free and simple platform for creating visualizations with data maps
 - [Mapinseconds](http://mapinseconds.com/): Turns your spreadsheet data into maps
+- [geojson.io](http://geojson.io/): a quick, simple tool for creating, viewing, and sharing maps.

 ## Design